 Fading out from me

 You’re fading out from me

 (lines from Finger Eleven’s LIVING IN A DREAM song from their album LIFE TURNS ELECTRIC – 2010

 As we sit kilted up in PPE gear in front seats of aircraft the two years of our stay flash past……It was not exactly a close knit family, but, as a resident quipped ‘we do take care of each other’.
-This is saying a lot as nuclear and far away families have spaced out and friends replacing them.
 There were new friendships and learnings, evening strolls or discussion and sharing platforms, the crucial months of Lockdowns and curfews, uncertainties and disruptions of essential commodities, of neighbours caring for each other negating the feeling of being marooned within four walls.
 But the niggling emptiness persisted.
 Ultimately decision taken we packed our bags, donating extra stuff because no matter what the value of article it is difficult to dustbin choices.

 “Ageing is just another word for living.” – Cindy Joseph.

 We forget.
 I remember refusing my mother, she was in her 70’s, when she wanted to taste that one slice of Mango.
 A diabetic and heart patient her taste buds were synchronised with a sumptuous lifestyle.

 Now, I feel sad and bad for not letting her ‘live.’